-It is important to keep in mind that it can take up to two weeks for a death certificate to be issued, so it’s important not to delay in contacting your agent or representative.
+It is important to keep in mind that it can take up to two weeks for a death certificate to be issued.
+Do not delay in contacting your agent or representative.

-Especially if the policy was meant to be used as burial insurance, you do not want unnecessary slow downs to prevent a loved one’s funeral from taking place.
+Especially if the policy was meant to be used as burial insurance, you will want to avoid unnecessary slow downs to prevent a loved one’s funeral from taking place.

 Once you have contacted your agent or representative, they will guide you through the process of submitting all of the required documents and forms needed by the life insurance company.